cal-itp/customer-success/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Hubspot Feature Request OR Question
-about: The CRM’s primary function is to elevate Cal-ITP’s relational communication and outreach efforts by establishing basic agency profiles and contact records that detail past and current communication activities such as emails, phone calls, deals, and tickets.
-The CRM provides users an opportunity to have a detailed understanding of an agency’s relationship to Cal-ITP efforts, with this knowledge users can have more coordinated communication and develop stronger relationships to build better outcomes.
+about: The CRM’s primary function is to elevate Cal-ITP’s relational communication and outreach efforts
 title: '[Feature]'
 labels: ["Feature", "Question"]
 assignees: ''